delyoussoufi/ALIU_interface/README.md

 Fetches data from Wikidata and populates the database with art objects and ownership history.

 Flask API Endpoints (app.py)
-GET /artobjects/: Returns a list of art objects with optional search functionality.
+http://127.0.0.1:5000/artobjects/ : Returns a list of art objects with optional search functionality.
-GET /ownerships/<art_object_id>: Returns ownership history for a specified art object ID.
+http://127.0.0.1:5000/ownerships/<art_object_id>: Returns ownership history for a specified art object ID.
+http://127.0.0.1:5000//artobjects/<art_object_id> Returns details for a specified art object ID